 Suvarnabhumi Airport Sawatdi Kharap Bangkok – Thailand Trip Day 1 – Bangkok

-So, finally it is Bangkok.
+So, finally, it is Bangkok.
 The flight was overall smooth.
 The service by the in-flight crew was quite pleasant.
 As I alighted into the terminal, Bangkok airport “Suvarnabhumi” seemed overwhelming.
-It is quite sprawling and always inundated with people.
-Following the arrows I finally found the visa on arrival department.
+It is quite sprawling and looked inundated with people.
+Following the arrows, I finally found the visa on arrival department.
 It can be quite daunting to get the visa on time due to long queues, so note this.
-I finally deduced that it is better take the visa before flying in.
+I finally deduced that it is better to take the visa before flying in.
 So do keep this in mind if you are heading over here.

 The Swanky Suvarnabhumi Airport, Bangkok